Mary Astor

-Early life and career
+Life and career

-Astor was born in Quincy, Illinois, the only child of Otto Ludwig Langhanke (October 2, 1871 – February 3, 1943) and Helen Marie de Vasconcellos (April 19, 1881 – January 18, 1947).
-Both of her parents were teachers.
-Her German father emigrated to the United States from Berlin in 1891 and became a naturalized U.S. citizen; her American mother was born in Jacksonville, Illinois, and had Portuguese roots.
+Astor was born in Quincy, Illinois, the only child of Otto Ludwig Wilhelm Langhanke and Helen Marie de Vasconcellos.
+Her parents were teachers.
+Her German father immigrated to the United States from Berlin in 1891 and became a naturalized U.S. citizen; her American mother was born in Jacksonville, Illinois, and had Portuguese roots.
 They married on August 3, 1904, in Lyons, Kansas.

 Astor's father taught German at Quincy High School until the U.S. entered World War I. Later on, he took up light farming.
 Astor's mother, who had always wanted to be an actress, taught drama and elocution.
 Astor was home-schooled in academics and was taught to play the piano by her father, who insisted she practice daily.
 Her piano talents came in handy when she played piano in her films The Great Lie and Meet Me in St. Louis.

 In 1919, Astor sent a photograph of herself to a beauty contest in Motion Picture Magazine, becoming a semifinalist.
 When Astor was 15, the family moved to Chicago, Illinois, with her father teaching German in public schools.
 Astor took drama lessons and appeared in various amateur stage productions.
 The following year, she sent another photograph to Motion Picture Magazine, this time becoming a finalist and then runner-up in the national contest.
 Her father then moved the family to New York City, in order for his daughter to act in motion pictures.
 He managed her affairs from September 1920 to June 1930.

 A Manhattan photographer, Charles Albin, saw her photograph and asked the young girl with haunting eyes and long auburn hair whose nickname was "Rusty" to pose for him.
-The Albin photographs were seen by Harry Durant of Famous Players-Lasky and Astor was signed to a six-month contract with Paramount Pictures.
+The Albin photographs were seen by Harry Durant of Famous Players–Lasky and Astor was signed to a six-month contract with Paramount Pictures.
 Her name was changed to Mary Astor during a conference among Paramount Pictures chief Jesse Lasky, film producer Walter Wanger, and gossip columnist Louella Parsons.